SEO for Melbourne Restaurants

 Occasion & Event Content

-- Private dining & functions — dedicated page with capacity, menus, pricing, and photos targeting "private dining [suburb]," "function venue Melbourne"
+• Private dining & functions — a dedicated page with capacity, set menu options, pricing, and room photos.
+Target 'private dining [suburb]', 'function venue Melbourne CBD', and 'engagement dinner venue Melbourne'

-- Seasonal & holiday menus — Christmas, Valentine's Day, Mother's Day, Melbourne Cup, NYE set menus as standalone pages published 6–8 weeks before each event
+• Seasonal & holiday set menus — Christmas, Valentine's Day, Mother's Day, Melbourne Cup, and NYE pages published six to eight weeks before each event.
+These rank year after year if you update rather than delete them

 Local & Discovery Content

-- Neighbourhood guides — "A Day in [Suburb]: Where to Eat, Drink & Explore" — captures tourists and locals planning an outing, positions your restaurant as the must-visit stop
+• Neighbourhood itineraries — 'A Day in Collingwood: Eat, Drink, Explore' — captures tourists and locals planning an outing, framing your restaurant as the centrepiece stop

 How to Structure Your Menu for Search